-Section 14 Ventilation and indoor climate
+Ventilation and indoor climate

 The ventilation in indoor and outdoor areas shall cover the need for air change and provide acceptable air quality.
-The ventilation shall also be designed so that smoke from fires can be controlled, and so that hazardous and combustible gases cannot penetrate closed non-rated areas.
+The ventilation shall also be designed so that smoke from fires can be controlled, and so that hazardous and flammable gases cannot penetrate closed non-rated areas.